Diffusion Limits for Measure-Valued Queueing Models, With Application to General Random Order of Service Queues: Proof of Theorems 3.2, 3.3, and 3.4

 Again applying Corollary \ref{martingaleconvcor} with the function \eqref{truefunctioninsprmart} and Lemma \ref{sjkfluidlimit}, we have

 Then, noting that

 the form of $D^{\boldsymbol{f}}_{k,j}$ follows from \eqref{ysprpredquad} and \eqref{othermartcovdoneout} and a standard real analysis argument in which one takes a Skorokhod Representation and notes that the Lebesgue-Stieltjes measure induced by the predictable quadratic covariations above converges in the weak topology to the measure induced by the limiting function. \end{proof} {\bf Acknowledgements} The research reported in this paper was supported in part by NSF RTG grant DMS-2134107.
-The author would also like to acknowledge the feedback and discussion provided by Amarjit Budhiraja and Zachary Bezemek, which greatly improved this paper.
+The author would also like to acknowledge the feedback and discussion provided by Amarjit Budhiraja and Zachary Bezemek, and Ben Seeger, which greatly improved this paper.
+Furthermore, the feedback of some very diligent reviewers was invaluable.
+Lastly, the author used ChatGPT for grammar, copyediting, and phrasing suggestions.
+However, no mathematical results or proofs were generated by the tool, and the author reviewed and edited all AI-assisted text.